GameBridgeAI/ts_serialize/README.md

 While `@SerializeProperty` is handy with to and from JSON strategies, it can still be verbose to declare the strategies for each property.
-You can define your owndecorator functions to wrap `@SerializeProperty` and provide the `toJSONStrategy` and `fromJSONStrategy`.
+You can define your own decorator functions to wrap `@SerializeProperty` and provide the `toJSONStrategy` and `fromJSONStrategy`.
 An example short cut is providing a `type` to use with `toSerializable`. `getNewSerializable` is provided to allow a raw serializable type or a function that returns a constructed serializable type